garden-io/garden/docs/tutorials/your-first-project/1-initialize-a-project.md

 description: Backend service container
 type: container

-# This defines an image to be used and refers the 'backend' Build action defined above
+# Reference to the Build action that builds the image to be deployed (defined above)
 build: backend

 # This block is necessary to deploy and expose the backend application